leomccormack/Spatial_Audio_Framework/dependencies/PERFORMANCE_LIBRARY_INSTRUCTIONS.md

-SAF_USE_OPEN_BLAS_AND_LAPACKE # good option, works on everything SAF_USE_APPLE_ACCELERATE      # good option (x86 and ARM), faster than OpenBLAS, but MacOSX only & slower than MKL SAF_USE_ATLAS                 # bad option (x86 and ARM), many LAPACK functions are missing SAF_USE...                    # we're also open to adding more alternatives; please get in touch if you have one! :-)
+SAF_USE_OPEN_BLAS_AND_LAPACKE # good option, works on everything SAF_USE_APPLE_ACCELERATE      # good option (x86 and ARM), faster than OpenBLAS, but MacOSX only & slower than MKL SAF_USE_ATLAS                 # bad option (x86 and ARM), many LAPACK functions are missing SAF_USE...                    # please get in touch if you use something else! :-)
 ```

 ## SAF_USE_INTEL_MKL